MileHacker Logo

 Malanje, like most of Angola, carries a high risk of malaria.

 Malaria Prevention: Take prescribed anti-malarial medication.
 Use Insect repellent containing DEET (30-50%) on exposed skin.
-Dress in long sleeves and trousers, particularly from dusk till dawn.
+Put on long-sleeved shirts and pants, particularly from dusk till dawn.
 Sleep under mosquito nets, which numerous lodgings furnish.
 Waterborne Diseases (Typhoid, cholera, giardiasis): Drink only Bottled water or water purified using a reliable method.
-Avoid ice unless it comes from purified water.
+Don't have ice unless it comes from purified water.
 Fooddiseases Spread by vectors (Travelers' diarrhea): Eat hot, freshly cooked food.
 Peel all fruits and vegetables.
 Avoid raw or undercooked meat/fish.
 Choose busy street food stalls.

-See your doctor or a travel clinic a minimum OF 4-6 weeks prior to your trip for tailored guidance.
+Consult your doctor or a travel clinic at least 4-6 weeks before to your trip for tailored guidance.

 Healthcare & Emergency Services